petersku/contao-onepagecontent-bundle/README.md

 Create a new start ("One Page Navigation Start") and end wrapper ("One Page Navigation End") element.
 Add your content elements between the wrapper elements.

 Add a heading to your content elements and give the elements a specific CSS ID.
-With the heading and the CSS ID, the bundle creates a new navigation over the content elements with an anchor link.
+With the heading and the CSS ID, the bundle creates a new navigation above the content elements with an anchor link.

-## CSS Styling Example
+### CSS Styling Example

 ```
 .ce_onepage {